Maldives Whale Shark Marine Protected Areas

 Contrary to what one would think, the dramatic increase in ecotourism also poses a threat to their survival.
 Although these magnificent creatures can grow up to 12m in length, they are passive by nature, generally tolerating non-invasive interactions.
 When being the main attraction for divers, the situation can quickly get out of control in high density areas.
 With scuba divers' bubbles diffusing the plankton, snorkellers finning above with an occasionally misdirected kick making contact with these fish, and photographers placing themselves right in the escape route of startled creatures, fears are mounting that their safety will be compromised by unregulated tourism to such an extent that their habitat and behaviour will be altered.

-Existing Whale Shark Sanctuaries in the Maldives
+Existing Whale Shark Sanctuaries

 The Maamigili MPA boundary extends 1 km into the sea from the reef fringe at the southern end of Ari Atoll, extending to the north eastern tip of Dhigurah Island and down to the north western tip of the reef crest of Rangali Island.
 This is one area where whale sharks are present almost every day of the year, with exceptionally large congregations of whale sharks occurring during the protracted coral spawning in the north-east monsoon full moon periods.